-During a time of year where we consume a lot of un-needed treats, giving back to those who are without the access to basic food, health care or safety could make a world of difference to a struggling life.
+During a time of year when we consume a lot of unneeded treats, giving back to those who are without access to basic food, health care or safety could make a world of difference to a struggling life.

 Here are some of my favourite charities to donate to during the Easter holiday: